flutter/website/src/data-and-backend/serialization/json.md

 [Serializing JSON manually using dart:convert][].

 {{site.alert.tip}}
-  For hands-on practice manually deserializing JSON and taking advantage of Dart 3's new features, check out the [Dive into Dart's patterns and records][] codelab.
+  For hands-on practice deserializing JSON and taking advantage of Dart 3's new features, check out the [Dive into Dart's patterns and records][] codelab.
 {{site.alert.end}}